-- 2.1 DanceSport has four disciplines which are Ballroom Dances, Streetdance, Performing Arts and Specialty and four categories which are Solos, Duos, Couples, and Teams. - A dancer can register for only one out of the four Disciplines in the same Special Olympics Dance Sport Competition. - The technical delegate can allow dancers to compete in up to two different categories within one and the same discipline (e.g. Ballroom Couple and Ballroom Team or Folk-Dance Solo and Folk-Dance Duo).
-The routine/choreography must not change. - At the World Games level, dancers are not allowed to compete with the same routine as the previous Special Olympic World Games.
+2.1 DanceSport has four disciplines which are Ballroom Dances, Streetdance, Performing Arts and Specialty and four categories which are Solos, Duos, Couples, and Teams.

+A dancer (Special Olympics athlete or Unified partner) can register for only one out of the four Disciplines in the same Special Olympics DanceSport Competition.

+The technical delegate can allow dancers to compete in up to three different categories within one and the same discipline (e.g. Ballroom Couple and Ballroom Team or Folk-Dance Solo and Folk-Dance Duo).
+The routines/choreographics for the different categories must be at least 70% identical.
+The routine/choreography must not change.

-2.2 Official Discipines
+At the World Games level, dancers are not allowed to compete with the same routine as the previous Special Olympic World Games.

-- 2.2.1 During the Special Olympics DanceSport Competition there are multiple competitions that dancers can choose from.
-All disciplines can be performed as a Unified event The following is a list of official events available in Special Olympics.

-- 2.2.1.1 Ballroom Dances

-- 2.2.1.1.1 Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination

-- 2.2.1.2 Streetdance

-- 2.2.1.2.1 Hip Hop Dance, Breakdance, Electric Boogie or any

-- 2.2.1.3 Performing Arts

-- 2.2.1.3.1 Classical Ballet, Jazz Dance, Modern, Contemporary or any combination

-- 2.2.1.4 Specialty

-- 2.2.1.4.1 Folk Dance or LaBlast

-2.3 Age and Sex

-- 2.3.1 The minimum age is 8 years for any competition, but World Games.
+- 2.2 Official Disciplines - 2.2.1 During the Special Olympics DanceSport Competition there are multiple competitions that dancers can choose from.
+All disciplines can be performed as a Unified event The following is a list of official events available in Special Olympics. - 2.2.1.1 Ballroom Dances - 2.2.1.1.1 Slow Waltz, Tango, Viennese Waltz, Foxtrot, Quickstep, Samba, Cha Cha, Rumba, Paso Doble, Jive or any combination - 2.2.1.2 Streetdance - 2.2.1.2.1 Hip Hop Dance, Breaking, Electric Boogie or any - 2.2.1.3 Performing Arts - 2.2.1.3.1 Classical Ballet, Jazz Dance, Modern, Contemporary or any combination - 2.2.1.4 Specialty - 2.2.1.4.1 Folk Dance or LaBlast - 2.3 Age and Sex - 2.3.1 The minimum age is 8 years for any competition, but World Games.
 The minimum age for World Games is 15 years.
-DanceSport has four disciplines which are Ballroom Dances, Streetdance, Performing Arts and Specialty and four categories which are Solos, Duos, Couples, and Teams. - 2.3.2 A dancer can register for only one out of the four Disciplines in the same Special Olympics Dance Sport Competition. - 2.3.3 The technical delegate can allow dancers to compete in up to two different categories within one and the same discipline (e.g. Ballroom Couple and Ballroom Team or Folk-Dance Solo and Folk-Dance Duo).
-The routine/choreography must not change.
+DanceSport has four disciplines which are Ballroom Dances, Streetdance, Performing Arts and Specialty and four categories which are Solos, Duos, Couples, and Teams. - 2.3.2 A dancer can register for only one out of the four Disciplines in the same Special Olympics DanceSport Competition. - 2.3.3 The technical delegate can allow dancers to compete in up to three different categories within one and the same discipline (e.g. Ballroom Couple and Ballroom Team or Folk-Dance